 Where did the idea come from to create the unique NYC Supper Club, Sex on the Table?
 And did you ever think about opening a traditional restaurant rather then a supper club?

-That's a very smart question, thank you.
 Although I knew New York City as a frequent business traveler, the city opened its full foodie potential to me only after I decided to physically move to New York in 2010.
 In retrospect, it really felt more like New York introduced me to the Sex on the Table idea than visa versa.

 New York is a city of food and love, which is the foundation of Sex on the Table.
 The city and its compelling foodies gave me the opportunity to say yes to a Sex on the Table Supper Club and I am very grateful for it.
 The thought of opening a restaurant is not interfering with a Supper Club.
 It would be a great honor for me to add my own restaurant to the lineup of the great New York eateries.
 We will see what the future holds for Sex on the Table.